 You can report dog fouling to us using our online form below.

 If you see a dog owner not clean up after their dog and are willing to act as a witness in any prosecution, we can take formal action against them.
-If you didn't see it happen, or would prefer not to act as a witness, we can:
+If you would prefer not to act as a witness, or didn't see it happen, we can:

 - use signs and information to raise awareness